 We are expected to manage their business to a business plan and a budget that is approved by the board so that’s what we do.
 At no point in the relationship is the board unaware of what is happening or is not involved in what is happening.
 We never act alone.
 It’s an inclusive and transparent process.

 Some companies complain that they have to consult on everything, well so do we.
 We get just as much push back regarding sensitive areas as anyone else does.
-We might get a bit more favorable treatment because we are their company, but we don’t get any free passes.
+We might get a bit more favourable treatment because we are their company, but we don’t get any free passes.

 We also are involved in the communities in which we work.
 We don’t just come in, work and leave.
 We sponsor and attend events – you have to be there as well as provide sponsorship.
 For example, in 2014 my wife Vivien and I provided our 1942 65 foot cruiser for two weeks as the support boat for one of our clients, Malahat Nation, to participate in Tribal Journeys from Brown’s Bay, north of Campbell River to Bella Bella.
 I skippered and Vivien cooked.